Wood-Mizer Service & Support in Asia

 Thin-kerf looking forward

-“As more countries are banning the export of logs, our Horizontal Resaws are becoming more important for the market,” James says.
+“As more countries are banning the export of logs, our Horizontal Resaws are becoming more important for the market,” Robert says.
 “There will also be demand for our Smart Log Processing Lines as plantation timber are becoming smaller around 30 cm and below.
 Therefore using labour intensive traditional bandsaws will not be productive.”

 Thin-kerf sawmilling benefits conservation objectives